 Justia Health Law Opinion SummariesArticles Posted in US Court of Appeals for the Eleventh Circuit

-Four liver-transplant candidates and more than a dozen transplant hospitals challenged HHS's adoption of a new policy for allocating donated livers.
-The Eleventh Circuit held that plaintiffs have not shown a substantial likelihood of success on the merits of their first claim—their allegation that the Secretary failed to follow legally required procedures under 42 C.F.R.
+Liver-transplant candidates and transplant hospitals challenged HHS's adoption of a new policy for allocating donated livers.
+In 2019, the Eleventh Circuit held that the plaintiffs had not shown a substantial likelihood of success on the merits of their claim that the Secretary failed to follow procedures under 42 C.F.R.
 121.4(b) during the new liver-allocation policy's development.
-The court held that section 121.4(b) does not require the Secretary to take two procedural steps that all agree he did not: (1) referral of the new liver allocation policy to an entity called the Advisory Committee on Organ Transplantation and (2) publication of the new policy in the Federal Register for public comment.
-The court remanded for the district court to consider plaintiffs' remaining Administrative Procedure Act and Fifth Amendment claims that it failed to address in the first instance.
+Section 121.4(b) does not require the Secretary to refer the new liver allocation policy to an Advisory Committee on Organ Transplantation or to publish the new policy in the Federal Register for public comment.
+The court remanded for the district court to consider the remaining Administrative Procedure Act and Fifth Amendment claims.The district court ordered limited discovery on remand.
+The defendants ultimately produced requested communications between its top-level personnel and outside policymakers that, according to the plaintiffs, exposed “bad faith and improper behavior.”
+The district court ultimately excluded the documents from the administrative record for the APA claim, while noting that the documents included “colorable evidence of animosity and even some measure of regional bias.”
+The hospitals moved to unseal the documents.
+In 2021, the Eleventh Circuit affirmed an order unsealing the documents.
+The documents here are “plainly judicial records” and the appellants have not shown good cause to keep them sealed.
 View "Callahan v.
-U.S. Department of Health and Human Services" on Justia Law
+United Network for Organ Sharing" on Justia Law